 The Historic Cat & Fiddle Inn at top of climb.

 Many roadway signs to warn racing motorcycles and automobiles.

-#70 on the Greatest Cycling Climbs list is a long one at 11.3 kilometers.
+This ride is #70 on Simon Warren’s Greatest Cycling Climbs list, and is a long one at 11.3 kilometers.
 This mild climb (3.5% average) travels along a busy highway and enters Peak National Park at kilometer 5.
 The road has several turns that are heavily marked with warning signs due to many previous accidents, many of which involved motorcycles.

-Roadway surface and traffic: Roadway is in pristine condition.
-Traffic is moderate and moves at a good clip but the roadway is a wide two lane and we felt safe along the way.
+Roadway Surface and Traffic Report: The roadway along this climb is in pristine condition.
+Traffic is moderate and moves at a good clip, but the roadway is a wide two-lane and we felt safe along the way.

 Open views of farmland along this climb.

 Steepest ½ kilometer begins at kilometer 4.6 (6%).

 Simon Warren’s 100 Greatest Cycling Climbs: